Knowle and Dorridge rail crash: Causes

 It was found that the signalman at Knowle and Dorridge signal box had forgotten he had signalled that the up main line was clear for the express train and allowed the freight train onto the same line, in its path.
 On receiving a "train approaching" signal for the express, he realised his mistake, but was only able to alert the freight train by red flag.
 Although it braked to a halt, it could not be cleared from the main line in time to avoid the collision.

 As a contributory factor to the crash, it was found that the signalman, in clearing the express, had disregarded a standing order known as Regulation 4A, governing the safe operation of signals in sections of track where the minimum stopping distance for trains was greater than the distance between signals.
 He had given "line clear" for the express train to the preceding signal box before receiving the required clearance from the following signal box.
 Instead, he should have sent a "blocking back inside home signal" message to Bentley Heath, the preceding signal box, so that the express train could have been slowed in plenty of time by the Bentley Heath distant signal at caution.
 However, it was not determined at the enquiry whether the signalman had cleared the express before or after allowing the conflicting freight movement.
 This may have been academic if the express had been cleared before the freight train was permitted to foul the up main line, even if Regulation 4A had been obeyed.

+The Inspecting Officer had the train register studied and compared with those of neighbouring signalboxes.
+This showed that the signalman had got into the habit of ignoring Regulation 4A and had also made numerous errors and omissions in recording the passage of trains in the train register.
+These unsafe working practices led directly to the accident.
+After the crash, the distant signal for the preceding signalbox (Bentley Heath) was interlocked with the Knowle distant signal so that the former could not be cleared if the latter was at caution, giving automatic rather than manual protection.
+He also discussed with British Railway engineers whether the crash protection of the lightweight cab could be improved.